UPPMAX/uppmax_intro_python/docs/sessions/using_the_python_interpreter.md

 ### Exercise 2: load the Python module

-Go to the documentation of your HPC cluster and load the software module for Python.
+Go to the documentation of your HPC cluster and load a Python software module.

 ???- question "Answer"